ehanderson/InstructureRC1/README.md

 Benchmark is currently running as a mini time test, view your server to verify.

 The development environment is currently set up for this app as is the test; however, this is definitely NOT fully tested nor is it even close to be ready for production.
+Run it in development.
 This app is to demonstrate optimization of displaying the requested data.

 #### Future Features Coming Soon: